Uberi/University-Notes/PHYS121/PHYS121.md

 5. Figure out a conceptual way to solve the problem.
 6. Derive a concrete way to solve the problem using the conceptual way.
 7. Solve the problem. (yes, I know)

+It is also often helpful to add in what will intuitively happen, perhaps to the diagram or in the text.

 ### Classical Physics